 - Get the right insurance in place.
 If you're the only person working for your office, you'll need a business owner policy and E&O insurance.
 If you hire an assistant or anyone else, you'll need worker's compensation.
 You also need a surety bond because you're working with insurance carriers.

-SIAAZ provides coaching and mentoring support for independent agents and independent agency owners.
+SIAA provides coaching and mentoring support for independent agents and independent agency owners.
 It's just one of the many ways we support our members.

 Licensing Requirements for Independent Agents

 You must meet the state licensing requirements as an independent insurance agent and as an agency.
 Each state sets its own requirement for the number of hours you must fulfill before taking the exam to receive your insurance license.
 It may be between 20 and 40 hours, with up to 12 hours of those hours in ethics courses.
 Many states offering both life & health and property & casualty must take 24 total hours, with half of the hours in life & health and half of the hours in property & casualty.
 They must also take two hours of ethics classes.

 If you plan to offer accident insurance, disability insurance, or inland marine insurance, those are generally separate licenses that you must study for and pass a separate licensing exam.
 In certain instances, you may be able to retake a failed section of an exam without paying again, but you must check with the Licensing Insurance Division in your state or the state that will oversee your license.

 If you plan on offering insurance products in multiple states, you need to check the state requirements for each to determine if they offer reciprocity or if you must fulfill specific requirements.

 If you plan to be the main producer and not hire other agents, your individual license should be enough.
 If you ever hire another agent or incorporate, you will need to get an agency license according to state requirements.
 Generally, if you're only hiring support staff, you do not need an agency license.
 You should research the requirements in your state.